wilsonliaows/docs/workbot-for-teams/workbot-triggers.md

 When a command is sent to Workbot in Teams, it will trigger the Workbot recipe and execute its actions.

 ![Command recipe](/assets/images/workbot-for-teams/command-recipes.png)
-*A Workbot recipe with a command trigger*
+*A Workbot recipe with a Workbot command trigger*

 ## Configuring the command
 ![New command](/assets/images/workbot-for-teams/new-command.png)